 If you suspect health care costs are rising faster than your paycheck, you’re not wrong.
-According to the Kaiser Family Foundation, in the last 10 years, average family health care premiums increased 55% from 2010 to 2020, while wages rose just 27% during the same period.
+According to the Kaiser Family Foundation, average family health care premiums increased 55% from 2010 to 2020, while wages rose just 27% during the same period.

-Even though employers pick up part of the tab, workers on average are contributing $6,015 annually toward the cost of family coverage.
+Even though employers pick up part of the tab, workers on average contribute $5,588 per year toward the cost of family coverage as of 2020.

 There are several ways to save on your medical bills without sacrificing care.
 Here’s how to take control of your family’s health care costs and save money.

 The website allows a shopper to compare the cost of prescriptions across pharmacies in the shopper’s area.
 Since there is no regulation of prescription drug prices, the cost of any given drug can differ greatly from one pharmacy to another.

-Check out other great websites that can save you money on medications in “5 Websites to Check Before Buying Prescription Drugs.”
+Check out other great websites that can save you money on medications in “5 Websites You Should Check Before Buying Prescriptions.”

 What if you could pay one monthly price to get access to your doctor as often as you want?
 This is the idea behind direct primary care practices, which can be found in many large metropolitan areas.

-Direct primary care practices operate on a Netflix subscription model — essentially, you pay one monthly fee whether or not you use the service.
+Direct primary care practices operate on a Netflix subscription model — essentially, you pay one monthly, quarterly or annual fee whether or not you use the service.
 You don’t have to worry about insurance or deductibles.

 Shopping around for medical procedures can save you a bundle.
-This is especially true for larger procedures, where the difference in cost among providers can be thousands of dollars.
+This is especially true for major procedures, where the difference in cost among providers can be thousands of dollars.

-Most people with private health insurance don’t research prices before going in for a major procedure, as we detail in “99% of Us Make This Costly Health Care Mistake.”
+Most people with private health insurance don’t research prices before going in for a major procedure, as we have reported.

 If you need a service your insurance won’t cover, don’t just accept that you have to pay the cost in full.
-Medical providers often hike up the prices of services they bill to insurance companies because of the added paperwork.
+Medical providers sometimes accept a lower payment for a service if they do not have to go through an insurance company.

 Tell the medical office that you’re paying cash for a service and ask for a discount.
 Besides a lower bill, you might be able to negotiate a no-interest payment plan to spread your payments over a few months.

 Even with insurance, health care costs can add up.
-Paying with pretax dollars — which flexible spending accounts (FSAs) enable you to do — means a nice discount on medical expenses.
+Paying for medical expenses with pretax dollars — which flexible spending accounts (FSAs) enable you to do — means a nice discount on medical expenses.